Barbara Adams (Egyptologist): Hierakonpolis and onward

 Her work with Garstang's excavations paid off when she was chosen as the pottery and objects expert for Michael A. Hoffman's re-established excavations of Hierakonpolis in 1979–80.
 She assisted at a cemetery of a predynastic elite group and she worked on the site until 1986.
-She had worked as an assistant to Walter Fairservis in 1981 at Nekhan and again in 1984.
+She had worked as an assistant to Walter Fairservis in 1981 at Nekhen and again in 1984.
 After Hoffmann's death in 1990, Adams and Renée Friedman became co-directors of the Hierakonpolis excavation which continued until 1996.
 She has been credited with the discovery of previously unknown funeral-masks and a life-size statue.
 She was editor of the Shire Egyptology Series (numbering 25 books in total).
 Her final work was based upon vase fragments from a cemetery at Abydos.

 Adams died from cancer in 2002.